-Written reports can be lodged by:
+Written reports can be lodged:

+- Online at: mandatoryreportingweb.communities

-- email mrs@dcp.wa.gov.au
+- email mrs@communities.wa.gov.au

-- fax: 9223 1190 or
+- fax: 08 6414 7316or

 - by post: PO Box 8146, Perth BC WA 6849.

 Once a report has been made the Mandatory Reporting Service will acknowledge the report by sending a receipt.
 They will provide the Western Australian Police with a copy of the written report and then make their own enquiries and assessment.
 Members of the Department will then take any necessary action and they may assist the Western Australian Police who may undertake separate investigations.